- SAP filed a motion to dismiss Teradata’s complaint.

 Furthermore, these restrictions are costing SAP customers in a major way.
 SAP wants customers to upgrade to S/4HANA, which comes with HANA, and as soon as they do, they will find themselves subject to all manner of restrictions that did not exist with the previous database they were using (Oracle, DB2, SQL Server).
-SAP plans to use these restrictions to push out from ERP making HANA mandatory and “making the customer’s choice for them.”
+SAP plans to use these restrictions to push out from ERP, making HANA mandatory and “making the customer’s choice for them.”

 Teradata need not identify SAP’s “power in the analytics market,” as SAP has enormous and undisputed power in their clients.
 Anyone who has worked in SAP consulting knows this.
 Now those clients previously were happy to use Teradata and SAP side by side and did for many years.
-But SAP, through these restrictions made it difficult for Teradata to continue to do business in SAP accounts.
+But SAP, through these restrictions, made it difficult for Teradata to continue to do business in SAP accounts.
 In fact, according to the Teradata complaint, many of their customers they shared with SAP gave them ultimatums that they would have the previous levels of interoperability with SAP, or their customers would leave them.
-This is quite believable, as SAP greatly reduced the value of Teradata in SAP accounts by making the integration to Teradata so much more expensive.
+This is entirely believable, as SAP significantly reduced the value of Teradata in SAP accounts by making the integration to Teradata so much more expensive.

 The entirety of SAP’s restrictive policies is to injure competitors and to absorb more income from customers.
 SAP is in a particularly weak position here now that all of their claims regarding HANA’s superiority have been pierced as we covered in Articles that Exaggerate HANA’s Benefits and How to Deflect That Your Were Wrong About HANA.